1 Million satisfied users

 The current trends in the Urology device industry are market expansion, M&A acquisitions, an aging population, technological advances, new markets with a large population, lowering costs while raising quality, robotic surgery, reimbursement controls and regulatory issues.

 The urology devices market is expected to reach over $3 billion in the USA and over $2 billion in Europe by 2020, driven by an aging population and an increasing number of procedures.
-This market includes TURP devices, laser BPH devices, brachytherapy, urinary catheters, nephrostomy devices, urinary incontinence slings, stone treatment devices, urological endoscopes and erectile dysfunction devices.
+This market consists of laser BPH devices, TURP tools, urinary catheters, brachytherapy, nephrostomy devices, urinary system incontinence slings, stone therapy devices, urological endoscopes as well as erectile dysfunction devices.

 3. Men´s Health Device Industry